scurtis7/InterviewME/ime-server/README.md

 First you will need to create a file called `application-local.yml` in the `src/main/resources` folder.
 It needs to contain something like the following.
 The important parts are the spring configuration properties.
 Replace `<password>` with your password.
 This file is ignored in the `.gitignore` so we can keep our passwords secure.
+The logging configuration is optional.

 ```
 # Application local properties